cjddmut/Blender-Transforms-in-Unity3D/readme.md

 <!---%=description%-->

-Use Blender-esque hotkeys to maniputate the transform of Game Objects in the Unity3D editor scene.
+Did you like the hotkeys used to manipulate the position, rotation, and scale of objects in Blender?
+I did too so BTU is an editor script that allows the manipulation of GameObjects in Unity3D using the hotkeys from Blender.

 <!---%=obtain%-->